algorandfoundation/algokit-cli/docs/architecture-decisions/2024-03-06_local_dev_ui_packaging.md

   - [Linux](https://tauri.app/v1/guides/distribution/sign-linux)
   - [macOS](https://tauri.app/v1/guides/distribution/sign-macos)
 - Tauri offers a [built-in updater](https://tauri.app/v1/guides/distribution/updater) for the NSIS (Windows), MSI (Windows), AppImage (Linux) and App bundle (macOS) distribution formats.
-- Tauri claims to be less resource hungry than Electron, however, I haven't been able to test it intensively in this work.
+- Tauri is less resource hungry than Electron.
+Testing with a simple app (Hello World):
+  - Tauri uses 30MB of RAM and 0.1% CPU on a M1 Mac, 32GB of RAM.
+  - The package size for macOS is about 5MB.
+- When packing a Tauri app, we can specify whether WebView should be included in the package or downloaded during installation.
+Including WebView can add about 130MB to the package size.

 **Cons**

 - If we need to extend the functionalities beyond the support of Tauri's JavaScript API, we will need to write the code in Rust, which would be a new language in the AlgoKit ecosystem and a less common skill in market.
 - An ARM based Linux runner is required to build binaries for ARM Linux.
 Currently, GitHub doesn't support ARM based runners yet, but will be [soon](https://github.blog/changelog/2023-10-30-accelerate-your-ci-cd-with-arm-based-hosted-runners-in-github-actions/) in the future.
 - At the point of writing, building with `snap` (for Linux) isn't officially supported by Tauri.
 There is a open [PR](https://github.com/tauri-apps/tauri/pull/6532).
+  - Note: the `.snap` file can be produced by packaging the output of a Linux build.
 - Tauri relies on [Webview](https://tauri.app/v1/references/webview-versions/) which are not the same across platforms.
 This means that we'll need to perform more testing on the styling and rendering, to ensure the CSS works across the different platform Webviews and the supported versions.
-  - This can be a none issue because we will need to make our CSS works across modern browsers for the website.
   - For reference, [here](https://github.com/tauri-apps/tauri/issues?q=is%3Aissue+webview+css) are Tauri's issues related to CSS.

 ### Option 3 - Wails